-- regularly review their trusted networks to ensure they include people that they know will listen to them and help them - practise solving problems in a range of safe environments - be assertive when necessary by using language such as 'No' or 'Stop, I don't like it when you...' - be persistent, especially when seeking help (to keep asking for help until a trusted adult helps them) - know about local support services and how to access them, eg Kids Helpline.
+- practise telling a trusted adult a problem - practise saying their name, address and telephone number - regularly review their trusted networks to ensure they include people that they know will listen to them and help them - practise solving problems in a range of environments, eg use puppet play or role modelling situations and resolutions - practise assertive language such as 'No' or 'Stop, I don't like it when you...' - be persistent, especially when seeking help (to keep asking for help until a trusted adult helps them).

-Useful resource: http://tiny.cc/BHC-Assertiveness
+Useful resource:

+http://tiny.cc/BHC-Assertiveness